nextcloud/news/README.md

 	git clone https://github.com/owncloud/news.git

+* If you are using a stable ownCloud release, stay with the [latest git tag release](https://github.com/owncloud/news/releases).
+To get an overview over all existing tags run:

+    git tag

+ You can switch to a release which will be supported on your installation by running:

+    git checkout tags/TAG

+ For instance to use the 5.2.8 release, run:

+    git checkout tags/5.2.8

 * Activate the **News** app in the apps menu

 To update the News app use change into the **owncloud/apps/news/** directory using your terminal and then run: